Potter Historic District

 The district's 21 primary contributing buildings, reflect its early 20th century development, except for the Potter Mansion, originally built in 1858 prior to the Potter family purchasing the estate.
 The district also includes 11 secondary buildings, mostly garages, as well as a carriage barn associated with the Potter Mansion.
 The 20 residential houses that make up the subdivision were built between 1909 and 1953.
 A park is also included with a potter’s shed in the community garden section of the park.
 The park acreage contains a non-contributing Veteran’s Memorial in the northeast corner of the park.
 The Veterans Memorial was dedicated in 1945 to the village of Fairport and the town of Perinton soldiers.
 It was rebuilt in 2014.

 Rehabilitation & Restoration - Financial Incentives

 Owners of National Register listed properties can take advantage of the New York State Historic Homeowners Tax Credit program and/or the State and Federal Commercial Rehab Tax Credit programs.
 Each program provides tax credits worth 20% of qualified rehab expenses.
 These incentives are widely used across the state by homeowners and developers alike and help spur investment in historic buildings and communities.

 "The Fairport Historic Preservation Commission (FHPC) has been designating our village structures since 2007 when the commission was formed," said Mayor of Fairport, Fritz May.
 "Fairport is very proud to add the Potter National Historic District to our existing nationally listed structures and bridges.
 The owners of these residences can benefit from New York State Parks program offering Historic Homeownership Rehabilitation Tax Credits that can help the owners maintain these structures.
 We are grateful to the National Parks Services for their support in recognizing that the district is historically and architecturally important to the area."

 The village-owned properties within the Potter Historic District are also now eligible for grants from both NYS and Federal programs.

-The Town of Perinton and the Village of Fairport have a number of properties listed on the National Register.
-A list and links to information about each is on the Preservation page of the PHS website.
+The town of Perinton and the village of Fairport have a number of properties listed on the National Register.
+A list and links to information about each is on the Preservation page of the Society's website.